jonoco/portfolio/_projects/breakout.md

 ---
 ## Breakout is a game made with the Unity engine.

-The game was created with a three-person team.

-The game's AI was trained to play using machine learning through the ML-Agents library, which provides an interface between Unity and Tensorflow.
+The game was created with a three-person team over the course of two months.
+The AI was trained to play using machine learning through the ML-Agents library, which provides an interface between Unity and Tensorflow.

 {% include video-card.html
     src="/assets/videos/breakout_title.mp4"